Hacker0x01/docs.hackerone.com/docs/hackers/create-an-account.md

 ---
-title: "Hacker Start-Up Guide"
+title: "Create an Account"
-path: "/hackers/hacker-start-up-guide.html"
+path: "/hackers/create-an-account.html"
-id: "hackers/hacker-start-up-guide"
+id: "hackers/create-an-account"
 ---

 Congratulations on deciding to use HackerOne as your platform in submitting vulnerabilities!
 Here are the steps that'll get you up and hacking: